pashford/zfswiki/wiki/Workflow/Commit.md

 # Commit the Changes

-In order for your changes to be merged into the ZFS on Linux project, you must first send the changes made in your *local* repository to your *forked* repository.
+In order for your changes to be merged into the ZFS on Linux project, you must first send the changes made in your *topic* branch to your *local* repository.
 This can be done with the ```git commit -sa```.

 The ```-s``` option adds a *signed off by* line to the commit.
 This *signed off by* line is an acceptence of the [License Terms][license] of the project.
 This is required for the ZFS on Linux project.